tazlambert/weblogic-modernization/tutorials/create.domain.docker.image.md

 #### Prepare Docker in bastion ####

 Most of the time, there is no out of the box docker capability, so we need to enable docker engine in the OS, otherwise we cannot login to OCIR repository.
-To do that you need to ahve sudo or root privileges, and do the followinf:
+To do that you need to have sudo or root privileges, and do the following:
 ```
 yum install -y yum-utils zip unzip
 yum-config-manager --enable ol7_optional_latest